 Live streaming is not available.

 Some users experienced technical problems with the app.

 “Great workouts!
 Very creative and easy to modify if needed!
 Worth every penny!
 The program freezes from time to time.
 But still worth it!”

 “Sadly no new workouts in a while and programs have become repetitive.
 Feel like I’m doing the same workouts each month.”

 “I didn’t find resistance bands exercises on the app.
 I was hoping to find resistance band workouts grouped by muscles and daily schedule.”

 We love that HASFit offers a great variety of free streaming workouts.
 It’s clear that Claudia and Josh Kozak love what they do and want to make the world a healthier place.
 But, there are limitations.
 What if you don’t have the internet speed to stream workouts?
 Taking all things into consideration, this program doesn’t offer a full package.

 Exercise alone won’t help you lose weight.
 You also need to make smarter choices when it comes to your diet.
 Fortunately, there is an app for that.

 Among the best in weight-loss programs is Noom.
 The app was developed by doctors and psychologists to focus on more than just losing weight – it focuses on a total body and mind approach to teaching how to live a lighter, healthier life.

-We’re thrilled that, for a limited time, Dietspotlight readers have access to a special free trial of Noom.
+We’re thrilled that, for a limited time, Dietspotlight readers have access to a special free trial offer of Noom.